 • Quiet the room by turning off the TV and giving your laptop or cell phone a break.

-• Spritz your pillow with relaxing scents.
+• Spritz your bed pillows with relaxing scents.
 Mix lavender, chamomile or ylang-ylang oil drops with water to create calming scents.

 Relax Before Bed